osuAkatsuki/bancho.py/CODE_STYLE.md

 - Avoid vague function names such as `finalize_*`, `prepare_*`, or `update_*_state` when the function actually performs several unrelated decisions or side effects.
 - Keep orchestration readable.
-A high-level usecase should show the main domain steps in order instead of hiding important branches behind broad helper names.
+A high-level service should show the main domain steps in order instead of hiding important branches behind broad helper names.
-- Put transactions at the service/usecase layer when a workflow needs all-or-nothing semantics.
+- Put transactions at the service layer when a workflow needs all-or-nothing semantics.
 - Keep protocol response formatting in the controller when it is specific to HTTP, bancho, or osu! client response formats.